aleppard/argus/README.md

 Future improvements could include:

+* Set up Onion site running Argus.
+* Add "copy to clipboard" button for locally returned results.
+* Add ability to hit return twice to forward locally returned results directly to DuckDuckGo (e.g. if a locally returned result is not sufficient).
+* Add ability to specify a different default search engine than DuckDuckGo.
 * Custom bang commands.
 * Support more bang commands.
 * A computation engine to handle math, logic and unit conversion queries.
 * Support search through local text, HTML or other documents.
 * Support search of local images using ML.
 * A ML model to translate questions into queries (e.g. BERT).
-* A question and answer engine perhaps trained on Wikipedia/[DBpedia](https://www.dbpedia.org).
+* A question and answer engine perhaps trained on Wikipedia/Wikidata/[DBpedia](https://www.dbpedia.org).
-* Support a local copy of Wikipedia/DBpedia.
+* Support a local copy of Wikipedia/Wikidata/DBpedia.
 * Support parsing and querying the semantic web (i.e. owl, json+ld, rdf etc).
 * Support a local copy of OpenStreetMap.
 * An integrated dictionary to handle spelling, definitions, anagrams, pronunciation etc.
 * An integrated thesaurus to handle synonyms, antonyms etc.
-* Time conversion.
+* Ability to translate words and phrases.
+* Time conversion to other time zones including finding the day of the week that a date falls on.
 * A "local only" search mode.
 * Cache recent queries and provide a "private" search mode to disable caching.
 * Direct links to websites or calls to external APIs for weather, currency conversion, crypto & stock quotes etc.
 * Ability to search local databases.
 * Provide a plug-in architecture to support custom queries.
 * A REST API that can be used to build private virtual assistants (e.g. replacements for Alexa, Siri, etc).
+* Calculate hashes of UTF-8 text strings.
+* Random number generator:
+  * Hex strings (e.g. "random hex")
+  * UUIDs (e.g. "random uuid")
+  * Integers (e.g. "random int", "randon long").
+* Detect and decode encoded data without context, including:
+  * JWT (Json Web Tokens)
+  * Unicode code point
+  * Base64
+  * RGB Colours (#12FC32)
+  * Basic ciphers (e.g. Caeser, Vignere, etc)
+  * Any number and return as much data about that number (e.g. is it prime, atomic element with given number if any, etc).
+  * Bible verse
+  * Post/zip codes

 ## Building From Source